Weight loss: 3st 9lb

 Low body confidence I've never liked having my photo taken so my before photo of myself and my husband James is one of very few taken when I was at my biggest size.
 I wasn't comfortable in my body, and it had a knock on effect to how I presented myself - I didn't bother with make-up as I saw it as pointless.
 My body image at this time was definitely the lowest it's ever been.

 The catalyst for my weight gain was a change in jobs.
 Five years ago, I started to work from home and my usual routine of not walking to the station meant I became more sedentary.

 James and I joined a WW Workshop after being asked to take part in a weight loss feature on ITV's This Morning programme.
 Our WW Coach, Denise has been brilliant from the start - encouraging us, and giving us support.
 My mum who is 84, also came along to our Workshop and she's lost about a stone, and feels so much better in herself.

 Getting active James and I both have Fitbits and these have been a great tool for monitoring our daily activity.
 Some days we've managed to achieve 20K steps!
 We recently joined a gym, which is something I never thought I'd say!
 I generally use the treadmill and have already started increasing the incline and speed.

 I used to feel ashamed of my body, but I don't anymore.
 The best moment of my journey so far has been fitting in a size 16 dress.
 I haven't been this size in a very long time.

 I'm looking forward to lots of good times ahead with James and our family, with lots of photos to prove it.

 Shirley's top 5 tips:

-- Go to a Wellness Workshop - it's not just about going to get weighed; it's a social event, where we've met some great people who have been a huge inspiration
+- Go to a WW Workshop - it's not just about going to get weighed; it's a social event, where we've met some great people who have been a huge inspiration

 - Stock up your cupboards with the right food